 At the direction of President Obama, the Departments of Justice and Education launched the National Forum on Youth Violence Prevention in October 2010 in order to start a national conversation concerning youth and gang violence.

-Since then, Federal agencies have partnered with six cities throughout the country (Boston, Chicago, Detroit, Memphis, Salinas, and San Jose).
+Since then, Federal agencies have partnered with 15 Forum communities throughout the country.

 The goals are to: 1) Elevate youth and gang violence as an issue of national significance; 2) Enhance the capacity of participating localities, as well as others across the country, to more effectively prevent youth and gang violence, and 3) Sustain progress and systems change through engagement, alignment, and assessment.